Postdoctoral scholarship in systems biology of CO2-fixing bacteria

 KTH Royal Institute of Technology in Stockholm has grown to become one of Europe’s leading technical and engineering universities, as well as a key centre of intellectual talent and innovation.
 We are Sweden’s largest technical research and learning institution and home to students, researchers and faculty from around the world.
 Our research and education covers a wide area including natural sciences and all branches of engineering, as well as architecture, industrial management, urban planning, history and philosophy.

+The successful candidate will work at the SciLifeLab, Solna.
 Science for Life Laboratory (SciLifeLab, www.scilifelab.se/ ) is a national center for large-scale life science research with an advanced technological infrastructure.
 At SciLifeLab, multidisciplinary research is carried out based on DNA sequencing, gene expression analysis, proteomics, bioinformatics, biostatistics and system biology.
-The goal is to enable Swedish researchers to analyze genes, transcripts and proteins in different organisms in order to map molecular mechanisms related to health and the environment.
+The goal of SciLifeLab is to enable Swedish researchers to analyze genes, transcripts and proteins in different organisms in order to map molecular mechanisms related to health and the environment.
 Examples of thematic research areas that are currently being processed within SciLifeLab are clinical genomics/proteomics, cancer genome and the genomics of complex diseases as well as ecological and environmental genomics.

-• A doctoral degree or an equivalent foreign degree, obtained within the last three years prior to the application deadline.
-This degree should be within bioinformatics or computation with a focus on proteomics, transcriptomics or single cell analysis.
+A doctoral degree in biochemistry, molecular biology, biotechnology or related field, or an equivalent foreign degree, obtained within the last three years prior to the application deadline.

-Apply to this scholarship by e-mail to email@example.com .
+Apply to this scholarship by e-mail HR representative Jenny Söderborg ( email@example.com ).
 You are the main responsible to ensure that your application is complete according to the ad.
-Your complete application must be received at KTH no later than 2020-02-27.
-Mark your application with reference number C-2020-0320.
+Your complete application must be received at KTH no later than 2020-09-10.
+Mark the e-mail subject line and application with reference number C-2020-1089.

 The application must include the following documents: